eike-welk/clair/README.rst

     http://lxml.de/

 **NLTK**
-    Library for processing natural (written) language.
+    A library for processing natural (written) language. http://nltk.org/
-    http://nltk.org/

 There is currently no installation script, the applications must be run in the source directory (``src/``).

 There is example data in the directory ``example-data/``.
-To talk to *Ebay* over its API, you need an *Ebay developer key*, which can be easily obtained through Ebay's developer website:
+To communicate with Ebay over its API, you need an *Ebay developer key*, which can be easily obtained through Ebay's developer website:

     https://go.developer.ebay.com/developers/ebay